dddrrreee/cs140e-25win/labs/13-pinned-vm/README.md

   5. Do (2) and (3) for a jump.
 You'll have to:
         1. Allocate 4 bytes in the heap;
-        2. Write the instruction encoding for `bx lr` to that heap location;
+        2. Write the instruction encoding for `bx lr` to that heap location (you can find the `bx lr` encoding by looking in any `.list` file);
-        3. And then jump to that heap location (either by using BRANCHTO, or by casting it to a function pointer: don't use inline assembly!  it's not needed).
+        3. And then jump to that heap location either by using BRANCHTO (see `libpi/staff-start.S`), or by casting the location to a function pointer.
+(Don't use inline assembly!  it's not needed).

      Note: for this you'll need to also install a `prefetch` abort handler (just like we did in the single-step labs).